 In someone with EDS, faulty genes mean that the amount of collagen in their body can be reduced and/or the collagen and connective tissue can be weaker.
 It can affect the skin, joints and blood vessels throughout the body leading to:

 There are six main types of EDS that cause different problems and affect the body in different ways.
 The different types of EDS depend on which of the different types of collagen are affected and in what part of the body.

 It is called Ehlers-Danlos syndrome after Edvard Ehlers and Henri-Alexandre Danlos who recognised and described the features of the group of conditions in the early 1900s.

-How common is Ehlers-Danlos syndrome and who gets it?
+How common is Ehlers-Danlos syndrome (EDS) and who is affected by it?